CongLeSolutionX/go_community/doc/next/3-tools.md

 ### Go command {#go-command}

+#### go version

+The Go Command enhances versioning for binaries built within Git repositories.
+The runtime/debug.BuildInfo.Main.Version field will now reflect the associated Git tag or a pseudo-version when untagged.
+The +dirty suffix signals uncommitted changes in the build.
+This information may be omitted using the flag -buildvcs=false.

 ### Cgo {#cgo}

 Cgo currently refuses to compile calls to a C function which has multiple